Treaty of Guadalupe Hidalgo

 Legacy of the War

 The Mexican War in many ways may be directly connected to the Civil War.
-Arguments over the expansion of slavery into the newly acquired lands further heightened sectional tensions and forced new states to be added through compromise.
+Arguments over the expansion of enslavement into the newly acquired lands further heightened sectional tensions and forced new states to be added through compromise.
 In addition, the battlefields of Mexico served as a practical learning ground for those officers who would play prominent roles in the upcoming conflict.
-Leaders such as Robert E. Lee, Ulysses S. Grant, Braxton Bragg, Thomas Stonewall Jackson, George McClellan, Ambrose Burnside, George G. Meade, and James Longstreet all saw service with either Taylor or Scotts armies.
+Leaders such as Robert E. Lee, Ulysses S. Grant, Braxton Bragg, Thomas “Stonewall” Jackson, George McClellan, Ambrose Burnside, George G. Meade, and James Longstreet all saw service with either Taylor or Scott’s armies.
 The experiences these leaders gained in Mexico helped to shape their decisions in the Civil War.